About Approaching Jerusalem

 Chandler lived, studied, and worked in the historic basin of Jerusalem for more than five years.
 His research and explorations have taken him to unfrequented corners of the city.
 He returns to the Holy Land several times a year to teach student groups.

 Chandler is a Ph.D. candidate in Hebrew Bible at Bar Ilan University in Ramat Gan, Israel.
-He holds two M.A. degrees in the fields of Semitic languages, Hebrew Bible, and archaeology from Trinity International University in Deerfield, IL.
+He holds two M.A. degrees that overlap the fields of Semitic languages, Hebrew Bible, and archaeology from Trinity International University in Deerfield, IL.
 He is a faculty member and the former Dean of Administration at Jerusalem University College.
-He is also a member of ARCH Jerusalem, an NGO devoted to preserving at-risk cultural heritage in Jerusalem.
+Chandler is also a member of ARCH Jerusalem, an NGO devoted to preserving at-risk cultural heritage in Jerusalem.
 He lives in Grand Rapids, Michigan with his family.

 Support

 The Approaching Jerusalem Newsletter is free and entirely reader supported.
-You can support us by shopping our Etsy store, leaving a one-time tip, or becoming a monthly patron.
-As a patron, you will gain access to unique benefits to aid in your study of Jerusalem, such as bibliographies and photo collections.
+Support this newsletter by tipping the price of a coffee or becoming a paid subscriber for as little as $2.50/month.
+You will gain access to unique benefits, such as bibliographies, livestreams, and photo collections.
 All support is deeply appreciated.